 Al-Anon meetings are open and closed, with themes of cooperation and support in each session.
 Open meetings allow for all individuals in the public to attend (people who are curious, or people who want to be observers but have not been impacted by one’s drinking), where closed meetings are available for those directly impacted by another’s drinking.

-Typically, local group members conduct meetings and group members are prohibited from gossiping, giving advice, talking about religion, or endorsing specific treatments.
-Al-Anon has both 12-steps and 12 traditions-based teachings like Alcoholics Anonymous.
+Typically, local group members conduct fellowship meetings and group members are prohibited from gossiping, giving advice, talking about religion, or endorsing specific treatments.
+Al-Anon has both 12-steps and 12 traditions-based teachings like AA.

-The 12 Traditions are present in both Alcoholics Anonymous and Al-Anon groups.
+The 12 Traditions are present in both AA and Al-Anon groups.
 According to Al-Anon’s website, their 12 Steps are:

 - For our group purpose, there is but one limited authority-a loving God as He may express Himself in our group conscience.
 Our leaders are but trusted servants; they do not govern.

 - The relatives of alcoholics, when gathered together for mutual aid, may call themselves Al-Anon Family group, provided that, as a group, they have no affiliation.
 The only requirement for membership is that there be a problem of alcoholism in a relative or friend.

 - Each group should be autonomous, except in matters affecting another group or Al-Anon or AA as a whole.

 - Each Al-Anon Family group has but one purpose: to help families of alcoholics.
 We do this by practicing the Twelve Steps of AA ourselves, by encouraging and understanding our alcoholic relatives, and by welcoming and giving comfort to families of alcoholics.

 - Our Family Groups never endorse, finance or lend our name to any outside enterprise, lest problems of money, property and prestige divert us from our primary spiritual aim.
 Although a separate entity, we shall always cooperate with AA.